Tag Archive for: Stress

 “All these bills have me pulling out my hair.”

-“This new job has my hair falling out.”
+“This new job is making my hair fall out.”

-People often joke around about how stress causes hair loss, but for many people, it’s no laughing matter.
+But for many, stress causing hair loss is no laughing matter.
 So does stress really cause hair loss?
 Yes, stress can cause you to lose your hair.
 And when you’re trying to keep as much hair on your head as possible, managing stress becomes a top priority.

 Stress: The Good and the Bad